• Skip to primary navigation

 Adjust Irrigation

-But during the heat of the summer, adding a quick cool off watering cycle during the heat of the day will help cool the soil temperature.
+2. Cool Down Watering- Adding a quick cool down watering cycle during the heat of the day will help cool the soil temperature and manage heat stress.
 These cool down cycles can make a huge difference.
 I usually run each zone for about 7-10 minutes at 1 o’clock in the afternoon.
 At my house, this is when the sun is really beating down on the lawn in the middle of summer.

 If you don’t have an irrigation system consider building a temporary setup using hoses and sprinkler heads.
 Ryan Knorr does a great video on building a temporary system. check out his tutorial here: Temporary Sprinkler Setup